-Let’s dive deep into the concept and update your understanding of code together!
+Let’s dive deep into the concept and update your knowledge of code together!

 What Is Code Refactoring and What Does It Mean?

 According to Martin Fowler, the father of refactoring, code refactoring is the process of editing the code of an app or a product and fixing unclear portions.
-Consequently, the refactored code is simplified and easy to comprehend and navigate.
-It is all about editing the internal structure of the product, its functionality, and its behavior.
+Consequently, the refactored code is simplified and easy to comprehend and work with.
+It is all about modifying the internal structure of the product, its functionality, and its behavior.

 During the programming process, many developers are more focused on implementing the features to life so that the app or online product works.
 Unfortunately, the cleanliness of the code becomes a second priority or isn’t considered at all.
 Why bother, though, when you can just fix everything later?
 The question of when “later” comes is still a problem for many companies.

 Due to the fact that clean code changes nothing for the end user, 63 percent of companies do not really see the point in spending time on it, which results in so-called “code smells” — any character in the source code of a program that possibly indicates a deeper problem.
 They either neglect to refactor the code altogether or save it for later, at which point it is too late.
 The app is too slow and it is almost impossible to untangle an overly complicated database.

 Refactoring is not a single-time action but a recurring one.
 As your app becomes more complex, goes through several updates, and gets new features, the code will become heavier.
 You may have it clean and neat after you have refactored it in the development stage, but it needs repeated action if you want to add new features in the future.